Pirates vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has collected 45 hits with 12 doubles, a triple, seven home runs and 13 walks.
-He has driven in 25 runs with one stolen base.
+- Lourdes Gurriel Jr. has 12 doubles, a triple, seven home runs, 13 walks and 25 RBI (46 total hits).
+He's also swiped one base.

-- Gurriel has picked up at least one hit in eight games in a row.
-In his last 10 games he is hitting .343 with five doubles, four home runs, six walks and 10 RBI.
+- Gurriel heads into this game looking to extend his nine-game hit streak.
+During his last 10 games he is hitting .306 with five doubles, two home runs, four walks and six RBI.

 Gurriel Recent Games